raymondchua/simple_successor_features/README.md

 The authors are Raymond Chua, Arna Ghosh, Christos Kaplanis, Blake Richards and Doina Precup.

+## This repository is a work in progress.
+More details on the repo will be added soon.
+(Last updated: 4 Nov 2024)

 ## TLDR: A simple and elegant approach to learning Successor Features 🌟

 This repository contains the code for the experiments in the paper.
 The code is written in PyTorch and is adapted from